Anthony Adams

-Anthony "Spice" Adams (born June 18, 1980) is an American television host, actor, comedian, and former football defensive tackle.
-After playing college football for Penn State, he was drafted by the San Francisco 49ers in the second round of the 2003 NFL Draft, for whom he played four seasons, followed by the Chicago Bears from 2007 to 2011.
+Anthony "Spice" Adams (born June 18, 1980) is an American television host, actor, comedian, and former professional football player.
+He played as a defensive tackle for nine seasons in the National Football League (NFL).
+After playing college football for the Penn State Nittany Lions, Adams was selected by the San Francisco 49ers in the second round of the 2003 NFL draft, for whom he played four seasons, followed by the Chicago Bears from 2007 to 2011.

-After his playing career, he became involved in social media and television.
-He is a former co-host of The Great American Baking Show, the American adaptation of the popular Great British Bake Off.Starred in the Great American baking show.
+After his football career, Adams became involved in social media and television.
+He is a former co-host of The Great American Baking Show, the American adaptation of The Great British Bake Off.

-College career
+Early life and college

-Adams played for the Penn State Nittany Lions football team from 1999 to 2002, being named to the academic all-Big Ten Conference team in the former and honorable mention all-Big Ten in the latter.
+Adams attended Martin Luther King Jr. Senior High School in Detroit, Michigan, and Pennsylvania State University.
+He played for the Penn State Nittany Lions football team from 1999 to 2002, being named to the academic all-Big Ten Conference team and honorable mention all-Big Ten.

 During his freshman year, he recorded four tackles in nine games, which increased to 36 tackles and a sack the following season.
 As a junior, he had 59 tackles, 3.5 sacks, and led the team in tackles-for-loss with 11.
 In his senior year, he had 67 tackles, two sacks, 13 tackles-for-loss, and four pass breakups.
 The 2002 Nittany Lions entered the 2003 Capital One Bowl with the chance to record their first top-ten ranking since 1996, but lost to Auburn.

 Adams graduated with a business degree in 2003.

 Professional career

+Pre-draft

-Before the 2003 NFL Draft, Adams participated in the Senior Bowl.
+Before the 2003 NFL draft, Adams participated in the Senior Bowl.
 Representing the North alongside four of his Penn State teammates, his team won 17–0.

+San Francisco 49ers

-The San Francisco 49ers selected Adams in the second round (57th overall) of the 2003 NFL Draft; the 49ers, who lost two starting defensive linemen during the offseason, drafted Adams and defensive end Andrew Williams in the following round to fill the gap.
+The San Francisco 49ers selected Adams in the second round (57th overall) of the 2003 NFL draft; the 49ers, who lost two starting defensive linemen during the offseason, drafted Adams and defensive end Andrew Williams in the following round to fill the gap.

 Adams became a free agent after the 2006 season, ending his 49ers tenure with 155 tackles and six sacks in 58 games.

+Chicago Bears

 On March 25, 2007, he signed a four-year contract with the Chicago Bears; team writer Larry Mayer described Adams as "an undersized but quick tackle who seemingly is an ideal fit for the Bears' one-gap defense."
 In 2010, he started all 16 games and the Bears' playoff games; at season's end, he was named a Brian Piccolo Award recipient.
 The following season, he only started four games and appeared in 11, and was released on February 26, 2012.

 He announced his retirement via YouTube on March 24, 2013.
 In nine seasons, he served primarily as a depth player, starting at least eight games in three years.
 He ended his career with 278 tackles and 10.5 sacks.